 The University is responsible for paying the debt service and any arbitrage rebate for the Tax-Exempt Governmental Lease Purchase Agreements.
-The two financing tranches provided

-\$81,900,000 of funding for a cogeneration facility for the UCONN 2000 Heating Plant Upgrade project.
+The two financing tranches provided \$81,900,000 of funding for a cogeneration facility for the UCONN 2000 Heating Plant Upgrade project.
 Tax-Exempt Governmental Lease Purchase Agreement debt service payments commenced on January 29, 2006.

-Debt is to be paid in 240 monthly installments of \$517,135 each.
-Over the life of the financing, debt service totals \$124,112,424 comprising \$42,212,424 of interest and \$81,900,000 of principal.
+Originally debt service was to be paid in 240 monthly installments of approximately \$517,135 (which over the life of the financing would have totaled \$124,112,424 comprising \$42,212,424 of interest and \$81,900,000 of principal).